Pelvic Floor Physical Therapy

 HOW DOES PHYSICAL THERAPY TREAT PFD?

 A wide range of manual therapies are performed to release restrictions of pelvic floor muscles, hip, abdominal, low back muscles & internal visceral organs.
 Biofeedback testing and training is utilized to increase awareness of the pelvic floor muscles.
 Relaxation &/or strengthening exercises are taught.
 A bladder retraining schedule is implemented to stop urinary frequency.
-The “brace and bulge” technique is taught for functional bowel elimination.
-Pelvic stability and function is restored.
+Pelvic stability and function is restored and many more techniques depending on your exam results.